Lande21/RolandeU.github.io/README.md

 Day 71  **Good things ahead!**
 DAY: Friday, i woke up and went to class, cooked and went to the library Had a productive day!
-I Aced my midterms!!
-I will submit and get approved!

 asking for the grace to see all the 90% good that i am doing and not care for 10% that evil pushes on me. happy 3rd month Ivy!I will succeed this year in Jesus name!